dgaydukov/cert-aws/files/sa.md

 * When in different Regions that connected with VPC peering - inside aws network
 * When in different Regions - not guaranteed to communicate inside aws network (probably communicate through Internet) SG (Security group) - also called virtual firewall, decide which traffic (both inbound & outbound) on which port to allow to ec2.
+Some firewalls let you filter on source ports, but SG - only on destination ports.
+So you can't say allow only tcp requests coming from port 80.
 * inbound - check traffic based on source (source -  IP address or SG)
 * outbound - check traffic based on destination (destination - IP address or SG) [Connection tracking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html#security-group-connection-tracking)